AYAN-AMBESH/Ambarsariya/README.md

 ## Installation

 #### Downloading and installing steps:
-1. git clone the repository on your system: `git clone https://github.com/AYAN-AMBESH/Ambarsariya.git`.
+1. clone the repository on your system: `git clone https://github.com/AYAN-AMBESH/Ambarsariya.git`.
 2. install the requirements on your system: `pip install -r requirements.txt`.